craitano/picoCTF_2018_writeups/Forensics/admin_panel.md

 ### Solution:

-I opened the file in a text editor and searched for picoCTF, which then showed the flag
+I opened the file in a text editor and searched for picoCTF, which then showed the flag.

 ### Flag: